rommguy/react-custom-scroll/README.md

 - rcs-custom-scrollbar - this class styles the container of the scroll handle, you can use it if your handle width is greater than the default.
 - rcs-inner-handle - this class styles the handle itself, you can use it to change the color, background, border and such of the handle

-You can see a usage example in example/firstComp/firstComp.scss
+You can see a usage example in the demo page.

 ### Options (react props)